ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

 {: codeblock}

 2. Securing public SSH access.
-Due to an outstanding issue with the Vyatta firmware it is not recommended to use `set service SSH listen-address x.x.x.x` to limit SSH administrative access over the public network.
+Due to an outstanding issue at this time with the Vyatta firmware it is not recommended to use `set service SSH listen-address x.x.x.x` to limit SSH administrative access over the public network.
 Alternatively external access can be blocked via the CPP firewall for the range of public IP addresses used by the VRA public interface.
 The \<VRA Public IP Subnet\> used here is the same as the \<VRA Public IP Address\> with the last octet being zero (x.x.x.0).

 ```
 set security firewall name CPP rule 900 action drop